-1. Loss of deep pressure sensibility or of position and joint perception: Despite years of therapy, Jocelyn continued to experience akinaesthesia and was unable to identify the positions of her limbs.
+1. Loss of deep pressure sensibility or of position and joint perception: Despite years of therapy, Joyce continued to experience akinaesthesia and was unable to identify the positions of her limbs.

-2. A perceptual lack of awareness of muscular movements or physical positions: Jonathan experienced kinesthesia and was unable to identify any physical motions nor the actual positions of his legs.
+2. A perceptual lack of awareness of muscular movements or physical positions: Jonathan experienced kinesthesia and was unable to identify any physical motions or the actual positions of his legs.

 akinaesthetic, akinesthetic (adjective)

-; more akinaesthetic, more akinesthetic; most akinaesthetic, most akinesthetic
+; more akinaesthetic, most akinaesthetic; more akinesthetic, most akinesthetic

-The absence or loss of movements: Jeff, the akinaesthetic patient, experienced disorienting situations because he could not experience motions with any part of his body.
+Referring to a person who is affected by the absence or loss of movement: Jeff, the akinaesthetic patient, experienced disorienting situations because he could not experience motions with any part of his body.

 alganesthesia (s) (noun)